-Years ago, a wise man gave me a piece of advice that had a profound effect:
+Years ago, a wise man gave me some advice that had a profound effect.
+He told me

 "We all experience the joys and sorrows of the world.
 Your own particular drama is pretty generic - don't take it too personally."

-None of that negates the fact that we all face similar struggles.
-Once you acknowledge that, you can stop believing your mind when it tells you "that won't work for you because you're different."
+None of this negates the fact that we all face similar struggles.
+Once you acknowledge this fact, you can stop believing your mind when it tells you "that won't work for me because I'm different."

 Or, when it tries to convince you that you need to cling tightly to some belief or crutch, and continue weathering the storm because "this is your lot in life."